microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/c2-lookup-response[Solorigate].md

 The following query detects events when Solorigate received a DNS response after launching a lookup request to known command-and-control infrastructure.

-More Solorigate-related queries can be found listed under the [See-also](#see-also) section of this document.
+More Solorigate-related queries can be found listed under the [See also](#see-also) section of this document.

 ## Query